Team building and management

 Adapt the Experience to the Team's Profile and Diversity

 Each group is unique.
-Factors such as age, prior trust levels, roles within the organization, or corporate culture influence the type of dynamic that will work best.
+Factors such as age, prior levels of trust, roles within the organization, or corporate culture influence the type of dynamic that will work best.
 Designing with these variables in mind ensures greater engagement.

 Incorporate Reflection and Practical Application Elements